 - Do you have recordkeeping in place to answer government inquiries efficiently and timely?

-Recently, several key pieces of the PPACA have been delayed until 2015:
+Several key pieces of the PPACA were delayed until 2015:

 - The employer mandate requiring employers with 50 or more employees to provide health coverage or face penalties